chenlabUIUC/trainingDataAugmentation/README.md

 Note
 ---------------
-The "thumbs.db" files are place holders for keeping the empty folders in GitHub, which can be deleted.
+The "Thumbs.db" files are place holders for keeping empty folders in GitHub, which can be deleted.

 Revisions
 ---------------